 How to clean a stainless steel sink

-- Rinse your sink clean with clean, warm water from the tap.
+- To clean a stainless steel sink, first rinse it with clean, warm water from the tap.

 - Sprinkle bicarbonate of soda over the entire sink including the taps.
 This is a great stainless steel cleaner as it’s abrasive enough to scrub away stuck on grease, food and lime scale, but not so abrasive it will scratch the shiny steel.